A quantum remark on biholomorphic mappings on the unit ball: Loewner chains from monotone increment processes

 \begin{remark} (Infinite dimensions) The definition of NUMIPs is valid for general $C^*$-algebras and also Loewner chains can be defined on an infinite dimensional Banach space.
 If this Banach space is reflexive, then a Loewner chain also satisfies a Loewner differential equation, see \cite{GHKK13}.
 However, reflexive $C^*$-algebras are already finite-dimensional, see \cite[Theorem 6.3.6.15]{Con01}.\\ Reflexivity is needed in \cite{GHKK13} due to problems with absolute continuity and integrability, see \cite[Lemma 2.8]{GHKK13}. \\ In \cite{Jek17}, Loewner chains on non-reflexive Banach spaces are described via a distributional differential equation.
-It should be expected that Theorem \ref{thm:2} also holds in the general case. \end{remark}
+It should be expected that Theorem \ref{thm:2} also holds in the general case.\\ For semigroups of univalent functions on $C^*$-algebras, see also \cite{EHRS02}. \end{remark}